 Culture exists whether you are managing it or not.

-Most of our clients come to us when the culture has become negative, and our job is to help clients move to a more positive place while teaching them how to continue to build in a positive direction long after we’re gone.
+The majority of our clients come to us when the culture has become negative, and our job is to help clients move to a more positive place while teaching them how to continue to build in a positive direction long after we’re gone.

 We thought we’d just go ahead and get real about the process, in case you were interested…